 The road continues to Milford Sound.
 It’s a huge distance to drive knowing what the roads are like.
 You can go there if you are on a two week South Island road trip or if you skip someting else.
 But we only had 11 days…

-- I made a post on our short Queenstown trips: Queenstown Day Trips by Car
+- I made a post on our day trips from Queenstown: Queenstown Day Trips by Car

 7. Queenstown to Mount Cook

 As we didn’t travel longer south from Queenstown we turned back towards Christchurch.
 We took the road to Mount Cook National Park that has the highest peaks of South Island.
 And to see more peaks and snow we took the Crown Range mountain road to Wanaka.

 In Wanaka we returned to our campsite Glendhu Bay.
 It was a great place on the lakeshore and close to hiking trails.
 But we still had a long drive across Central Otago.
 A beautiful area and exactly what you expect to see in New Zealand.
 The drive from Queenstown to Mount Cook was 300 km in all.